iawade/common_condition/README.md

 ---

-## Group File Reordering — CRITICAL WARNING
+## Group File Reordering

+> [!WARNING]
-   WARNING: Variant order must exactly match between your VCF and the group file.
+> Variant order must exactly match between your VCF and the group file.
-   If not, SAIGE will either silently skip variants or misalign them, leading to incorrect or silently corrupted results.
+> If not, SAIGE will either silently skip variants or misalign them, leading to incorrect or silently corrupted results.

    SAIGE reads variants from the group file in the order they appear, assuming the VCF files contain variants in the exact same order.
 If the order does not match: